 Our research focuses on the molecular biology of retroviruses.
 Although the retrovirus life cycle is conceptually simple, there is much complexity in the way that retroviruses interact with host cells.
 Retrovirus-host interactions occur in two ways: First, retroviruses extensively parasitize host cell processes in order to replicate.
-Second, cells have evolved functions to specifically inhibit colonization of their genomes by retroviruses.
+Second, organisms have evolved functions to specifically inhibit colonization of their genomes by retroviruses.

 Our overall goal is to understand the mechanics of biological processes that accompany retrovirus replication and how the evolution of hosts and retroviruses has been influenced by their interactions, and to exploit this knowledge to develop better animal models of human retroviral disease.
 Most of our work centers on human and simian immunodeficiency viruses (HIV, SIV), but we also study other model retroviruses (e.g., murine leukemia virus [MLV]) and retroviral "fossils"—extinct, defective "endogenous" retroviruses that are preserved in mammalian DNA because they infected germline cells in the ancestors of modern organisms.

 Among the most complex processes in retrovirus replication is the construction of new infectious retrovirus particles from their component parts.
 The retroviral Gag protein has intrinsic particle-forming ability, and expression of Gag in permissive cells, in the absence of other viral proteins, is sufficient to generate immature virus-like particles.
 Specific cellular functions are also required to generate extracellular virions.
 For example, we and others have shown that short peptide motifs encoded within the Gag protein of HIV-1 and other retroviruses recruit an array of host proteins, including ubiquitin ligases and components of the class E vacuolar protein-sorting pathway.
-These factors induce the fission of virion and cellular membranes, allowing the release of nascent virus particles.
-One focus of our research is to determine how these proteins are recruited and how they induce particle release.
-Additionally, we have identified novel host proteins within virus particles, and we are investigating their role in virion assembly and other phases of the viral life cycle.

 Intrinsic and Innate Immunity to Retroviruses